gorddev/piqin/README.md

 layer->add_banner(b);
 ```

 If this seems like a lot to you just to render a piece of text, DO NOT FRET.
 The `Layer Library` comes to the rescue.
-If you find yourself making banners, actors, or particles with similar structures often, you can do the following:
+If you find yourself making banners, sprites, or particles with similar structures often, you can do the following:

 ```
 MyCustomSubclass jerry;